Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/Readme.txt

 Sources:

-Where I found out about the of algorithm (Second-hand Source): https://jonathanhsiao.com/blog/evaluating-poker-hands-with-bit-math
+Where I found out about the of algorithm (secondary source): https://jonathanhsiao.com/blog/evaluating-poker-hands-with-bit-math
 - Excellent explanation of algorithm by Jonathan Hsiao.
 I followed how he described it for use of porting it into my project.

-Original Source of algorithm (primary source - where Jonathan found it out): http://jsfiddle.net/subskybox/r4mSF/
+Original Source of algorithm (secondary source - where Jonathan found it out): http://jsfiddle.net/subskybox/r4mSF/
 - Implemented in JavaScript by Pat Wilson.